Omarmarzouk3/IEEEENETCOMypchallenge/readme.md

 This formula in not yet fixed until discussing the Idea with Doctors , scientists and man of knowledge.

 Scaling system will be composed of 3 levels:

--First level: 0=>3 Special type of Calming music.
+-First level:   0 => 3  :Special type of Calming music.
--Second Level: 3=>7 Special message using wearable technology -Third Level: 7=>10 Emergency Alert to all nearby astonauts and gateaway, in this level an injection with chemical substances depending on the case.
+-Second Level:  3 => 7  :Special message using wearable technology -Third Level:   7=>10   :Emergency Alert to all nearby astonauts and gateaway, in this level an injection with chemical substances depending on the case.

 Ressources: